JJordanCCurnow/std_python/README.md

 # std_python
-standard python repo, for future repos to be based off of
+This is a standard repository for python projects to be built off of.

+# to run
+run setup.sh to execute a script that will automatically build a virtual environment for the project, with all requirements and dependences completed